SterneStehen/equipment-maintenance-api/README.md

 make run
 ```

 The application reads the process environment directly; it does not load `.env` files itself.
-A successful health check returns HTTP 200:
+A successful liveness check returns HTTP 200:

 ```sh
 curl -i http://localhost:8080/health